DefianceDigital/LoRaBlue/README.md

 # What is LoRaBlue?
 LoRaBlue is a different thing to different people.
-To the truck driver it's a modern-day, private, encrypted and affordable replacement to the CB radio (it was invented by a career truck driver afterall).
+To the truck driver it's a modern-day, private, encrypted, affordable, and extremely long-range replacement to the CB radio (it was invented by a career truck driver afterall).
 To the nature lover or survivalist, it's a device that let's you communicate via your cell phone when there is no cell service or internet access.
 To the DIY electronics enthusiest, it's a fully open-source, Arduino-Compatible development board with LoRa and Bluetooth built in.
 To the computer programmer, it's